 c.
-Any areas of concern identified during the mid-cycle and end-of-cycle assessments should be communicated to NRR/DIRS as follows:
+Any areas of concern identified during the mid-cycle and end-of-cycle assessments should be communicated to NRR/DIRS and/or NRO/DCIP as follows:

-1. Issues or concerns associated with OpE should be communicated to IOEB through the Regional OpE.
+1. Issues or concerns associated with OpE should be communicated to IOEB and/or CAEB through the Regional OpE/ConE coordinators.

-2. Issues or concerns associated with the ROP or program documents should be communicated through the ROP feedback .
+2. Issues or concerns associated with the ROP or cROP and their associated program documents should be communicated through the appropriate ROP or cROP feedback processes.

 2523-08 REFERENCES